ikirill/composite-symbols/README.md

 # Composite special symbols for programming

+I wrote this as a toy a long time ago because I wanted emacs’s symbol composition rules to have arbitrary matching regexes to the left/right, mostly.
+This mode might be a little more precise than `prettify-symbols-mode` in terms of what it highlights, but you probably want to use that one.

 This mode replaces some special symbols with corresponding unicode characters.
 For example, it will replace "<=" with <LESS-THAN> '<', and "None" with <EMPTY SET> '∅' (with default settings, which can